* Feb payrolls rise by 313,000, hourly earnings up 0.1 percent

 By Sinéad Carew

-NEW YORK, March 9 (Reuters) - To celebrate the bull market's ninth birthday on Friday, the three major U.S. stock indexes rose more than 1 percent, with the Nasdaq touching a record high, as February's jobs report assuaged fears of inflation and aggressive interest rate hikes.
+NEW YORK, March 9 (Reuters) - To celebrate the bull market's ninth birthday on Friday, the three major U.S. stock indexes climbed almost 2 percent and the Nasdaq closed at a record high, as February's jobs report assuaged fears of inflation and aggressive interest rate hikes.

 A month ago, the market had been spooked by wage growth that fueled inflation fears, leading to a spike in volatility and a stock market correction.
 That sentiment has reversed over recent weeks with the market gradually nudging higher.

-Friday's rally saw the S&P rise 1.5 percent, on track for its biggest one-day gain since Feb.
-23. The bull market, which began on March 9, 2009, and is the second longest on record, is seen as being in its latter stages.
-Warnings abound about how much longer it will last.
+The bull market, which began on March 9, 2009, is the second longest on record, leading to questions about how much longer it can last.

-Along with the jobs report, stocks were also supported by easing fears of trade wars and signs of a thaw in nuclear tensions with North Korea after U.S. President Donald Trump said he was prepared to meet the country's leader.
+Along with the jobs data, stocks were supported by easing fears of trade wars and signs of a thaw in nuclear tensions with North Korea after U.S. President Donald Trump said he was prepared to meet the country's leader.

 Inflationary fears dissipated on Friday after U.S. Labor Department data showed nonfarm payrolls jumped by 313,000 jobs last month, while average hourly earnings rose only 0.1 percent compared with a 0.3 percent rise in January.

-While the Dow was about 5 percent below January's record high, it was 8 percent above its February lows.
-The S&P was 3 percent off its January record highs and almost 10 percent above last month's lows.
+While the Dow ended 4.8 percent below January's record high, it was 8.5 percent above its February lows.
+The S&P closed 3 percent below its January record high but 10 percent above last month's lows.